lausek/lausek.github.io/_drafts/why-is-this-not-a-command.md

 layout: post
 ---

 Have you ever wanted to delete from a table by a list of indizes?
-That's something you face while working with ALVs.
-So, recently I discovered one of these commands SAP doesn't want you to use.
-At least they state at the top of their documentation.
-Yet, I wondered why they are hiding it, because there have been many occurrences I wanted to have that functionality.
+You'll often face this while working with ALVs.

+So, recently I was on my tour through the depts of the SAP docu and I discovered one of these "internal developers" commands.
+The document explicitly states that we should **NOT** use it - so lets use it.

     SYSTEM-CALL ITAB_DELETE_LIST TABLE itab INDEX-LIST itab2.

 It becomes especially powerful when working with ALV.
 Maybe you want to delete the marked lines.
-That's one problem I have faced recently.
 The thing is, that manually looping over a table of indizes mashes up the order.
 But, we could fix that by sorting it.

 	DATA(li_index) = lo_table->get_selections( )->get_selected_rows( ).